MdSaydurRahman/Saydur.github.io/_pages/about.md

 ---
 ---
 ---
 I am Md Saydur Rahman currently a Ph.D. student in Electrical Engineering at the University of California Riverside, and I am expected to graduate in 2025.
 I earned my Bachelor of Science in Electrical and Electronic Engineering from Bangladesh University of Engineering and Technology (BUET) in 2017.
 Currently, I am working as a Research Assistant under the supervision of Dr. Yingbo Hua.
-My research interest involves Wireless Physical Layer Security, 5g Low-latency Communication, Domain Adaptation and Federated learning.
+My research interest involves Wireless Physical Layer Security, 5g Low-latency Communication, Domain Adaptation, and Federated learning.

-I have a strong interest in areas like machine learning, networking, and distributed systems, and have published several papers on these topics.
-My goal is to contribute to advancements in the field through both theoretical research and practical applications.

-In addition to my academic pursuits, I enjoy collaborating on open-source projects and mentoring students who are eager to dive into the exciting world of research.

-Feel free to explore my website to learn more about my publications, projects, and ongoing work!

 Site-wide configuration
 ------